Why Are My Tape In Extensions Falling Out?

 How to Fix Tape In Extensions That Are Slipping

-Clarify the client’s hair again, ensuring a residue-free foundation.
+• Clarify the client’s natural hair again.

 FAQ: Common Questions About Tape In Extensions Falling Out